fluttercommunity/plus_plugins/packages/network_info_plus/network_info_plus/README.md

 > **Note**
 >
-> Unlike Android, It is not possible to get wifi info in IOS simulators and It is going to be always `null`.
+> On iOS simulators wifi info will always return `null`.
+> Android emulators have no such issue.

 #### iOS 12